 - Reduce the heat, cover the pan and simmer for about 25 minutes, or until all the vegetables are cooked.

 - Puree the soup in a blender and return to the pan.

-- Over a low heat, season with salt, freshly ground black pepper, ground cumin and red pepper flakes or chili flakes.
+- Over a low heat, season with salt, freshly ground black pepper, ground cumin and pul biber, red pepper flakes or chili flakes.
 Combine well and turn the heat off.

 - Pour the soup into serving bowls.
-Swirl a tablespoonful of plain yoghurt over.
+Swirl a tablespoonful of plain yoghurt over (if you prefer).
 Sprinkle a few sunflower seeds or roasted pumpkin seeds, as well as little red pepper flakes and ground cumin, if you like.
 I also like to drizzle a little extra virgin olive oil over the soup before serving.